youssefattia98/Research-Track-Assignment-1/README.md

     leastdistr=100
     leastdistl=100

-    #should look all the left and right only the fron ones.
+    #should look all the left and right only the gold ones.
     for m in R.see():
         if (m.info.marker_type in (MARKER_TOKEN_GOLD)):
             if(-105<m.rot_y<-75):